Bryan Parthum

 Factors influencing participation in lead service line replacement programs

-A market for snow: modeling winter recreation patterns under current and future climate
+Modeling winter recreation patterns under current and future climate

 A recreation demand model for mountain snowpack